adr/adr.github.io/index.md

 ### MADR

 MADR is about architectural decisions that [matter `[ˈmæɾɚ]`](https://en.wiktionary.org/wiki/matter#Pronunciation).
 The project provides a full and a minimal template, both of which now come in an annotated and a bare format.
-The [template folder](https://github.com/adr/madr/tree/4.0.0/template) of the MADR repository contained these four Markdown template files.
+The [template folder](https://github.com/adr/madr/tree/4.0.0/template) of the MADR repository contains these four Markdown template files.

 ### Y-Statements